MadScrewdriver/qsketchmetric/docs/how_to_guide/Validating a parameterized DXF file.rst

    :alt: validation button
    :width: 20%

-- **set vars** - button that allows to set variables needed for the parametrization.
+- **Set vars** - button that allows to set variables needed for the parametrization.

 .. figure:: https://qsketchmetric.readthedocs.io/en/latest/_static/Media/set_vars.png
    :alt: set vars button
    :width: 20%

-- **entities** - field that displays the number of entities in a DXF file that can be validated with the account.
+- **Entities** - field that displays the number of entities in a DXF file that can be validated with the account.

 .. figure:: https://qsketchmetric.readthedocs.io/en/latest/_static/Media/entities.png
    :alt: entities field
    :width: 20%

-- **tokens** - field that displays the number of validations that can be performed with current entity limit.
+- **Tokens** - field that displays the number of validations that can be performed with current entity limit.
 After each validation the number of tokens is decreased by one.
 When the number of tokens reaches zero, the user will revert to the default entity limit of 20 entities.